spizeck/Sea-Saba-Knowledge-Base/docs/Freight/ShippingHassellFree.md

-# SOP: Hassell Free Freight Shipping Procedures
+# Hassell Free Freight Shipping Procedures

 ## Purpose

-To provide guidelines for shipping goods, both company-related and personal, to Saba via Hassell Free Shpping.
+To provide guidelines for shipping goods, both company-related and personal, to Saba via Hassell Free Shipping.

 ## Scope

-Applicable to all Sea Saba staff members.
+This SOP applies to all Sea Saba staff members.

 ## Procedure